GithubAmeena/TEST-CASE-GENERATION-FOR-RAPID-PROGRAMS/README.md

 Instructions to run the project

 1. Import the project in your IDE (JAVA PROJECT)
-2. Change the file location for creation and reading in the code specified in Input,Output,z3 variable in MainFile.java
+2. Specify the location of input Rapid file in the system, also specify the location in the system where the generated output file and z3 file have to be stored.
 3. Location specified in Input will be searched for source file for rapid code
 4. Location specified in Output and z3 will be used to create the output file
 5. Take your rapid program and put it in file.txt